nescampos/carvbot/README.md

-# CarV AI Telegram Bot
+# CARV AI Telegram Bot

 🤖 An intelligent AI-powered Telegram bot for the [CARV SVM Chain](https://carv.io/) ecosystem, providing investment analysis, news insights, and blockchain assistance.

 ## 🎯 Overview

-The CarV AI Telegram Bot is a sophisticated chatbot that combines artificial intelligence with blockchain technology to provide real-world value.
+The CARV AI Telegram Bot is a sophisticated chatbot that combines artificial intelligence with blockchain technology to provide real-world value.
 Built specifically for the CARV SVM Chain ecosystem, this bot offers intelligent investment analysis, real-time news insights, and comprehensive blockchain assistance.

 ## 🚀 Key Features